 The actual speed of your aging will depend on the specific dietary decisions you make as a vegan.

-If you eat a lot of refined sugar and flour, not many vegetables, and a poor ratio of omega-3 to omega-6 fats, you’ll have more inflammation, which will cause quicker aging.
+If you eat a lot of refined sugar and flour, not many vegetables, and a poor ratio of omega fats, then you may age faster.
 And that’s true if you’re vegan or not.
 (That’s why you should supplement with omega-3s.
 Here’s a post on what I personally take.)

 But if you eat a lot of whole plants foods—veggies, fruits, whole grains, nuts, and seeds—then you should have a stronger immune system, less inflammation, and slower aging.

-The most helpful plant foods are likely colorful fruits and veggies—especially greens and berries.
+The best anti-aging plant foods are likely colorful fruits and veggies—especially greens and berries.
 Green tea and other foods high in antioxidants also may help significantly.

 The 3 Causes of Aging Skin

-It is generally believed that the 3 causes of skin aging are (1) oxidative stress, largely caused by photodamage from the sun, (2) inflammation, and (3) ischemia.
+It is generally believed that the 3 causes of skin aging are:

 Based on what we know, a plant-based diet should help with several of these factors and reduce signs of skin aging overall.